InteractBI/dax-TimeIntelligence/src/README.md

 # InteractBI.TimeIntelligence

-For more information about how this works to solve blanks and errors, see [https://interact.bi](https://interact.bi/2025/10/solving-sameperiodlastyear-blanks-and-errors/)
+For more information about how this works to solve blanks and errors, see [interact.bi: Solving SAMEPERIODLASTYEAR blanks and errors](https://interact.bi/2025/10/solving-sameperiodlastyear-blanks-and-errors/)

 ## Usage